Getting Started with the CLI

 |---|---|---|

-| Fast | --mode fast (default) | Rapid security scan using industry-standard tooling and Rafter’s proprietary analysis for SAST, secret detection, and dependency checks. |
+| Fast | --mode fast (default) | Rapid security scan using industry-standard SAST, secret detection, and dependency checks combined with Rafter’s proprietary analysis. |

-| Plus | --mode plus | Everything in fast, plus additional agent-driven analysis passes for deeper coverage.
-Takes longer but produces more detailed findings. |
+| Plus | --mode plus | Everything in fast, plus agentic deep-dive passes that analyze your codebase the way a professional cybersecurity auditor would — tracing data flows, reasoning about business logic, and surfacing vulnerabilities that static rules miss.
+Takes longer but produces significantly more detailed findings. |

 Basic Commands